The Difference Between Gmo, Hybrid, and Heirloom Seeds

 Much is misunderstood about GMO seeds.
-Contrary to what many people believe, GMO is a relatively new scientific procedure and does not occur in nature.
+Contrary to what many people believe, GMOs are a relatively new scientific procedure and do not occur in nature.

-GMO’s-Genetically Modified Organisms mix genes in crops from unrelated organisms- for example genes from soil bacteria, fish etc, which could not have mixed through biological reproduction, or conventional breeding.
+GMO’s-Genetically Modified Organisms mix genes in crops from unrelated organisms- for example, genes from soil bacteria, fish, etc, which could not have been mixed through biological reproduction, or conventional breeding.
 Two techniques are used viz ‘gene gun’ and ‘plant cancer’.
-These processes implant a foreign gene from the unrelated organism into the plant.
+These processes implant a foreign gene from an unrelated organism into the plant.
 In addition, antibiotic resistance marker genes or viral promoter genes are added to this process.
 The “yield” of a GMO crop is the yield of the original plant into which the new genes were introduced.